 Great if you can get your hands on it

-Best for iOS: iPhone 11 Max Pro
+Best for iOS: iPhone 13 Pro Max

 Even though this is Android Central, we know that not everyone who plays PUBG Mobile is down with the green droid.
 In fact, there are millions of iPhone users who play PUBG Mobile, making it one of the most popular free-to-play games for both Android and iOS.

-Even though it only has 4GB of RAM, PUBG Mobile and any other app should run nice and smooth thanks to Apple's focus on software optimizations.
+PUBG Mobile and any other app should run nice and smooth thanks to Apple's focus on software optimizations.
 However, one tip we can give to iOS gamers is to avoid downloading the latest iOS betas since those can occasionally cause issues with games like PUBG Mobile.